 If and a big if, Covid-19 will allow traveling safely till then (unfortunately, I had to cancel everything and it took two years for Japan to slowly open up its borders).

 Super Mario Advance 3 because everybody loves Mario – and Baby Mario.

 Billy Bat and some BAPE tags.
 I was crazy about BAPE for well over a year.
-Always checking their weekly-drops on zozo and ordering the occasional piece.
+I always checked their weekly drops on zozo and ordered the occasional piece.
 But now back to Billy Bat and my love for Naoki Urasawa.
-I stopped reading around volume 8 (a disadvantage that you just can’t read through the whole thing with an ongoing series).
+I stopped reading around volume 8 (a disadvantage is that you just can’t read through the whole thing with an ongoing series).

 The whole shazam.
 I need to pick up the rest of the bunch for cheap from Mandarake when I’m back in Japan (again, hopefully, this September).